smartbuf/smartbuf-springcloud/README.md

 }
 ```

-The `user` is a randomly assigned object for testing.
+The `user` is a pre-allocated object for testing,
-The specific model can be found in the `UserModel` class in the `demo` source.
+its model can be found in the `UserModel` class in the `demo` source.

-The client's `FeignClient` is defined as follows:
+The client's `FeignClient` is defined as following:

 ```java
 @FeignClient(name = "demo")
 public interface DemoClient {

     @PostMapping(value = "/getUser", consumes = "application/json", produces = "application/json")
     UserModel getUserJSON(@RequestParam("userId") Integer userId);